kadena-docs/kadena-docs/docs/pact-5/Keysets/0-keysets.md

 ---
-title: Guard functions
+title: Keyset functions
-description: "Reference information for the Pact built-in guard-related functions."
+description: "Reference information for the Pact built-in Keyset functions."
-id: 0-guards
+id: 0-keysets
 ---

 Guard functions are used to create and manage account principals for different types of guards and to enforce guard predicate functions.